Rajpratik71/Mininet-wiki/Automatic-mininet-network-creation-based-on-a-real-network.md

 > Link: each end's MAC + port no(if possible)

-* Using the above information and mininet API create mininet python file for physical topology.
+* Using the above information and mininet API, create mininet python file for physical topology.